 Why Display Multiple Instagram Feeds?

 There are many reasons why you might want to add multiple Instagram feeds to your website.
 The most obvious reason is so you can share feeds for all your Instagram accounts in one place.
-That way, your visitors are aware of the accounts you own, and the types of content you share on each.
+That way, your visitors know the accounts you own, and the types of content you share on each.

 But that’s not all.